mobingilabs/mobingi-tutorials/php-fuel/README.md

 ` https://github.com/hkdstamp/ubuntu-apache2-php7`

- - Change this Dockerfile for dev.
+ - Change this Dockerfile for development
+ - add vim,git,zip,unzip,composer

- - And build docker image on local.
+### build docker image on local.

  - Run docker image on local and debug source.
  - After all test pass, lunch ALM by using build image.